This is an iHeart podcast here for our final news roundup and information overload.

 It's not even close.

-I mean, he just sat there and said that uh, you know, but property crime is not a real crime.
+I mean, he just sat there and said that, you know, property crime is not a real crime.

-Um he is he has said that uh a violent crime is an abstract thought, as if it's you know, um you know, as if it's something that that some college professor just made up uh crime by far in his is the support for defending the police.
+He has said that a violent crime is an abstract thought, as if it's, you know, as if it's something that some college professor just made up.

-Well, it's it's ironic that he hired farmed security after running for mayor.
+Well, it's ironic that he hired armed security after running for mayor.

-Why didn't he hire a social worker or a camp counselor if that's what he wants for the rest of New Yorkers?
+Why didn't he hire a social worker or a cam counselor if that's what he wants for the rest of New Yorkers?

-I d that it seems very, very strange that that you know what liberals always want is the fact that they want one set of rules for them and others for other people.
+It seems very, very strange that what liberals always want is the fact that they want one set of rules for them and others for other people.

-You know, every American, every American under 35 should be angry if their parents never made enough money if they too can be socialists, because that's really what it is.
+Every American, every American under 35 should be angry that their parents never made enough money if they too can be socialists because that's really what it is.

 A lot of black voters never voted for Rudy Giuliani.

-Because hard on crime things, they don't just, you know, they're not gonna affect a wealthy community in the upper west side who sees very little crime to begin with.
+Because hard-on-crime things, they don't just, you know, they're not going to affect a wealthy community in the Upper West Side who sees very little crime to begin with.

 They help the poorest people.